Skip to Content

 • 200% of the hourly rate for services performed on Sundays and official public holidays in Belgium.

-The prices indicated in the offer or in the agreement will be subject to annual indexing, by operation of law and without formalities, on January 1st of each year based on the increase in the official consumer price index.
+The prices indicated in the offer or in the agreement will be subject to annual indexing, by operation of law and without formalities, on January 1st of each year based on the increase in the official consumer price index..

-Additional fees are never included in the flat rates and are therefore charged by WAPPLI to the Client.
-Additional fees include travel expenses, parking fees, and accommodation costs for WAPPLI employees or its service providers.
-Unless otherwise agreed, travel expenses in Belgium and the Grand Duchy of Luxembourg, including the time spent on them, are flat-rate and amount to €0.60 per kilometer traveled.
+The ancillary fees are never part of the flat rates and are therefore charged by WAPPLI to the Client.
+Ancillary fees include travel expenses, parking fees, and accommodation costs for WAPPLI employees or its service providers.
+Unless otherwise agreed, travel expenses in Belgium and the Grand Duchy of Luxembourg, including the time spent on them, are flat-rate and amount to €0.75 per kilometer traveled.
 Travel expenses are indexed annually and without prior notice, on January 1st of each year, based on the consumer price index.
 The base index is that of the month preceding the acceptance of the Order, and the new index is that of the November preceding the adjustment.
 Failure to index on the agreed annual date will not imply a waiver of its application during the year or on subsequent annual dates.
-Even in this case, the new rate will not be applied retroactively.
+Even in this case, the new rate will not be applied retroactively..

 The travel expenses outside of Belgium and the Grand Duchy of Luxembourg will be specified with the Client in the special conditions.